dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ensures that the UE suffers no loss of connectivity.
 A connection through new PDU Session Anchor point is established before the previous connection is terminated in order to allow for better service continuity.

-## Sections on GTP-U, PFCP for Release 15 and SBI for Release 16

-Is there a need for deployment scenarios (to address regarding IPv4/ IPv6 end-to-end, backhaul and underlay for Mobile core) ?

 # Architectural requirements